 - Given to the Association of archeologists in mid 19th century and turned into a museum

-More info on the Wikipedia Page.
+More info on the Wikipedia Page

-Inside the Carmo Church Lisbon
+Ruins of the Carmo Church

 Upon entering, you first discover the nave of the church.
 The roof has been left open in memory of the earthquake.